vmware-tanzu/velero/design/plugin-versioning.md

 If it is available in the registry, the manager retrieves a `RestartableProcess` for the plugin binary, creating it if it does not already exist.
 That `RestartableProcess` is then used by individual restartable implementations of a plugin kind (e.g. `restartableObjectStore`, `restartableVolumeSnapshotter`).

-As new plugin versions are added, the plugin manager will be modified to retrieve the latest version of a plugin kind, adapting earlier versions of the plugin kind if possible.
+As new plugin versions are added, the plugin manager will be modified to always retrieve the latest version of a plugin kind.
 This is to allow the remainder of the Velero codebase to assume that it will always interact with the latest version of a plugin.
-The manager will check the registry for the plugin kind and name, and if the requested version is not found, it will attempt to fetch previous versions of the plugin kind and adapt it if possible.
+If the latest version of a plugin is not available, it will fall back to previous versions and use an implementation adapted to the latest version if available.
 It will be up to the author of new plugin versions to determine whether a previous version of a plugin can be adapted to work with the interface of the new version.

+For each plugin kind, a new "Restartable<PluginKind>" struct will be introduced which will contain the plugin Kind and a function, `Get`, which will instantiate a restartable instance of that plugin kind and perform any adaptation required to make it compatible with the latest version.
+For example, "RestartableObjectStore" or "RestartableVolumeSnapshotter".
+For each restartable plugin kind, a new function will be introduced which will return a slice of "Restartable<PluginKind>" objects, sorted by version in descending order.

+The manager will iterate through the list of "Restartable<PluginKind>s" and will check the registry for the given plugin kind and name.
+If the requested version is not found, it will skip and continue to iterate, attempting to fetch previous versions of the plugin kind.
+Once the requested version is found, the `Get` function will be called, returning the restartable implementation of the latest version of that plugin Kind.

 ```
+type RestartableObjectStore struct {
+	kind framework.PluginKind
+	// Get returns a restartable ObjectStore for the given name and process, wrapping if necessary
+	Get func(name string, restartableProcess RestartableProcess) v2.ObjectStore
+}

+func (m *manager) restartableObjectStores() []RestartableObjectStore {
+	return []RestartableObjectStore{
+		{
+			kind: framework.PluginKindObjectStoreV2,
+			Get: func(name string, restartableProcess RestartableProcess) v2.ObjectStore {
+				return newRestartableObjectStoreV2(name, restartableProcess), nil
+			},
+		},
+		{
+			kind: framework.PluginKindObjectStore,
+			Get: func(name string, restartableProcess RestartableProcess) v2.ObjectStore {
+				r := newRestartableObjectStore(name, restartableProcess)
+				// Adapt v1 plugin to v2
+				return newAdaptedV1ObjectStore(r), nil
+			},
+		},
+	}
+}

 // GetObjectStore returns a restartableObjectStore for name.
 func (m *manager) GetObjectStore(name string) (v2.ObjectStore, error) {
 	name = sanitizeName(name)

+	for _, restartableObjStore := range m.restartableObjectStores() {
-    restartableProcess, err := m.getRestartableProcess(framework.PluginKindObjectStoreV2, name)
+		restartableProcess, err := m.getRestartableProcess(restartableObjStore.kind, name)
 		if err != nil {
 			// Check if plugin was not found
-        if errors.Is(err, pluginNotFoundError) {
+			if errors.Is(err, &pluginNotFoundError{}) {
-            // Try again but with previous version
-            restartableProcess, err := m.getRestartableProcess(framework.PluginKindObjectStore, name)
-            if err != nil {
-                // No v1 version found, return
-                return nil, err
+				continue
 			}

-            r := newRestartableObjectStore(name, restartableProcess)
-            // Adapt v1 plugin to v2
-            return newAdaptedV1ObjectStore(r), nil
-        } else {
 			return nil, err
 		}
+		return restartableObjStore.Get(name, restartableProcess), nil
 	}

-    return newRestartableObjectStoreV2(name, restartableProcess), nil
+	return nil, fmt.Errorf("unable to get valid ObjectStore for %q", name)
 }
 ```